asyncapi/spec/spec/asyncapi.md

 ### <a name="definitionsMessage"></a>Message

 A message is the mechanism by which information is exchanged via a channel between [servers](#definitionsServer) and applications.
-A message MUST contain a payload and MAY also contain headers.
+A message MAY contain a payload and MAY also contain headers.
 The headers MAY be subdivided into [protocol](#definitionsProtocol)-defined headers and header properties defined by the application which can act as supporting metadata.
 The payload contains the data, defined by the application, which MUST be serialized into a format (JSON, XML, Avro, binary, etc.).
 Since a message is a generic mechanism, it can support multiple interaction patterns such as event, command, request, or response.

 ### <a name="definitionsChannel"></a>Channel